tommasopolonelli/rtkbase_debian/README.md

 ### Ethernet
 For Boards with ethernet, they should automatically get a IP address if your network has a DHCP Server.
 You can configure the ethernet port in nmtui.

+How to set a persistent MAC address: https://community.milkv.io/t/ethernet-mac-address/1133/1

 ### Camera/ISP/Panel Support
 The images are based on the vendor 5.10 kernel, but exclude the following drivers:
 - mipi-rx/csi drivers